 Get the recipe: Roasted Chicories with Browned Butter

-Seafood fans: This delicious bouillabaisse (a seafood stew that originated in the Provence region of France) is designed for you.
+Ham or turkey for Thanksgiving?
+Neither!
+Seafood fans: This delicious bouillabaisse, a seafood stew that originated in the Provence region of France, is designed for you.

-An assortment of seasonings like lemon peel and cayenne pepper make the broth stand out without overshadowing the fresh shrimp, scallops, whitefish, and mussels.
+An assortment of seasonings like lemon peel and cayenne pepper make the broth stand out without overshadowing the fresh shrimp, scallops, whitefish, and mussels (there's no shortage of seafood in this Thanksgiving fish recipe).
 Plus, there's fresh produce like tomatoes and potatoes.

-On a chilly day in fall (hello, Thanksgiving), this dish will make you feel warm, comfortably full, and happy.
+On a chilly day in fall, this dish will make you feel warm, comfortably full, and happy.

 Get the recipe: Bouillabaisse

 Ready for a delicious dessert to complete this seafood masterpiece?
+Skip the heavy pie and follow up this meal with an airy, fresh dessert.
 Fill a light meringue with a cream mixture, mangoes, and strawberries, then crown it all with a touch of elegance by way of edible rose petals.
-This light, fluffy, fruity dish is a perfect end to your feast.
+This light, fluffy, fruity dish is the perfect ending to your Thanksgiving seafood feast.

-Meringue Tip: For the best results, bake as directed without opening the oven door.
+Tip: For the meringue, bake as directed without opening the oven door.
 Turn off the heat after the designated time and allow the meringue to cool/dry in the oven with the door closed.

 Get the recipe: Strawberry, Mango, and Rose Pavlova